JaneliaSciComp/janelia-unity-toolkit/org.janelia.package-installer/README.md

 ## Summary

-This package (org.janelia.package-installer) overcomes a weakness of the standard [Unity Package Manager](https://docs.unity3d.com/Manual/upm-ui.html): for a local package installed from local files (e.g., from a cloned Github repository), the packages it depends on must be installed manually in the correct order.
+This package (org.janelia.package-installer) overcomes a weakness of the standard [Unity Package Manager user interface](https://docs.unity3d.com/Manual/upm-ui.html): for a local package installed from local files (e.g., from a cloned Github repository), the packages it depends on must be installed manually in the correct order.
 This package adds a "Install Package and Dependencies" item in the Unity editor's "Window" menu, which launches a user interface to install the dependencies of a package along with the package, or a list of packages from a "manifest" file.

+Another feature of this package is a class that scripts can use to programmatically load local packages.
+This class, `Janelia.AssetPackageImporter`, hides the complexities loading packages with the standard  [`AssetDatabase`](https://docs.unity3d.com/ScriptReference/AssetDatabase-importPackageStarted.html) class.
+This feature is most useful for [local asset packages](https://docs.unity3d.com/Manual/AssetPackages.html) stored in local `.unitypackage` files.

 ## Installation